ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

  - **Type.** Determines the damage, size, and description of the Weapon.
  - **Level.** The level of the Weapon determines how many things it can store, and what stat bonuses it can grant.
  - A weapon can only store a limited number of things from past Wielders:
     - **Skills** grant new abilitie and talents, and often give advantage on some rolls.
+They are passive.
     - **Spells** always work once, then the Wielder must make a successful INT save or lose the spell for the rest of the day.
+They must be activated on your turn.
     - **Goals** are the unfinished business of past Wielders.
 Accomplishing these goals grants the Weapon more levels.

 ## Wielders are fragile but contain useful memories.